deanantonic/skel/README.rst

 Credits
 =======

-This project base setup idea is based on `dj-skeletor <https://github.com/senko/dj-skeletor>`_.
+This project base setup idea is a clone of `djangocms-skeletor <https://github.com/dinoperovic/djangocms-skeletor>`_.